What you need to know

 “This study is going to profoundly improve treatment for children who are critically ill with epilepsy around the world,” said Professor Franz Babl, who is also Professor of Paediatric Emergency Medicine at the University of Melbourne.

 As one of Australia’s preeminent insurers for healthcare professionals, we are here to help.
 With medical indemnity insurance and GP Medical Insurance in Australia, we can help build your business and protect you and your patients.

 The Tego Insurance team wants you to be informed about how and when to treat your patients.
 If you would like to learn more about this survey and Epilepsy, please contact us!
-Tego Insurance offers medical indemnity insurance and Medical Malpractice Insurance for medical practitioners underwritten by Berkshire Hathaway, a brand globally synonymous with trust and integrity.
+Tego Insurance offers medical indemnity insurance and Medical Malpractice Insurance for medical practitioners.
 We have a profound understanding of the Australian medical profession and the ever-changing healthcare industry.
 It’s this expertise that allows us to provide leading cover with more choice, innovation and greater flexibility.